zsk-poznan/README/README.md

 If you want your project to be deployed to NPM follow this instructions.

-1. If you don't have one, create account on npmjs.com
+1. If you don't have one, create account on [npmjs.com](https://npmjs.com)
 2. Write about it to the NPM organization administrator, pass info such as: your npm username, github repo link and package name.
-3.
+3. The administrator will then create your repository and you should get access to it on npm.